 Diversity, Equity, and Inclusion Statement & Principles

-Ballet Hispánico is an organization that has served black and brown communities since its inception.
+Ballet Hispánico is an organization that has served BIPOC communities since its inception.
 At this pivotal moment in the racial justice movement, we too have a responsibility to look within and challenge areas in our organization that are affected by white supremacy and racial inequality.
 We stand by our original mission and its principles and will deepen each commitment in our daily practice.

 Principles in Practice

 1. Creates and performs works of art that share the totality of the Latinx experience.

 1. Create intentional processes in dancemaking that support the full spectrum of our intersectional Latinx diaspora stories and histories.

 2. Provides alternative narratives through our work on stage and in the community.

 2. Expand the artistic selection process by inviting diverse voices into the decision making.

 3. Promotes Latinx cultures in all their diversity, beauty, and histories.

 3. Demand the fullness of representation via repertory, marketing strategies, branding protocols, education programs, program language describing and illustrating our work and repertory and the quality of our productions and engagements, internally and externally.